dfrechdev/create-apex-js-app/README.md

 # create-apex-js-app

-**This project is currently in development and will be made available for creating your libraries as described below soon.
-Contact me, if you want to receive an update as soon as the project is released.**

 ## Introduction

 This tool bootstraps a JavaScript app for your APEX application.
 By default, it uses the [apexjs-template-js-lib](https://github.com/dfrechdev/apexjs-template-js-lib) template, which allows you to create your own JavaScript library for APEX and includes a full build process the transforms your source code in the following ways: